mjgood4/firstrespondersites/data/readme.txt

-import_data.py create the sqlite database file
+import_data.py create the sqlite database file, using the contents of the raw folder (which is taken from the )